FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 (1) Not really, or maybe depending upon how the commit parentage lays out.
-This is a vastly simplified view of things, but is sufficient to demonstrate the logical concept and is the view of things you get if you simply execute `git log`.
+This is a vastly simplified view of things, but is sufficient to demonstrate the logical concept and is the view of things you get if you simply execute `git log <https://www.atlassian.com/git/tutorials/git-log>`_.
 For an in-depth, approachable, explanation of exactly what is happening with commits as they relate to branches `see this tutorial <https://www.biteinteractive.com/picturing-git-conceptions-and-misconceptions/>`_